"...the relationships between microorganisms and their environments have a crucial role in the health of the planet and all of its inhabitants."

 (Nature Microbiological Reviews, Editorial Board, 2008)

-At present, we concentrate mainly on the North Sea, with its diverse habitats focussing especially on how different bacterial groups and populations are influenced by climate change.
+At present, we concentrate mainly on the North Sea, with its diverse habitats focusing especially on how different bacterial groups and populations are influenced by climate change.
 Accordingly we have recently expanded also into polar and brackish environments.

 - Microbial ecology of methanotrophic bacteria